 Australian Institute of Health Innovation

-We strive to conduct world-class research with relevance to national and international research communities, governments, policymakers, providers of health services, managers, clinicians, patients and the community.
-Our work underpins health reforms and systems improvement and provides new tools, perspectives and evidence to help stakeholders who are interested in making the health system more effective, efficient and productive.
+AIHI conducts world-class research with relevance to national and international research communities, governments, policymakers, providers of health services, managers, clinicians, patients and the community.
+Our work underpins healthcare reforms and systems improvement and provides new technologies, perspectives and evidence.

-The principal objective of the AIHI is to conduct multidisciplinary research into health sector practices, organisation and management, that directly enhances the delivery of high quality, safe, efficient and affordable health care.
+AIHI conducts multidisciplinary research into health sector practices and organisation and management that directly enhances the delivery of high quality, safe, efficient and affordable healthcare.
 The emphasis is on translational research, and turning policy into practice.